 Annual City capital appropriations to PMA of tax-supported, general obligation (GO) funds have averaged approximately \$2.5 million over the past six years.
-In recent years ,City investments have leveraged contributions from the Commonwealth and private sources to support infrastructure work for the Core Project (completed in 2021) and other PMAmanaged projects.
+In recent years ,City investments have leveraged contributions from the Commonwealth and private sources to support infrastructure work for the Core Project (completed in 2021) and other PMA-managed projects.

 ▲ In FY24, \$2 million is appropriated for capital improvements.
-The FY24-29 improvement projects not addressed by the Core Project, as well as renovation projects at buildings outside the main PMA building.
+The FY24-29 Capital Program will mainly support the ongoing interior and exterior capital improvement projects not addressed by the Core Project, as well as renovation projects at buildings outside the main PMA building.